-The FERM Committee considers the financial matters of the Council including its accounts, audit, annual return, banking, insurance, preparing the budget, and reporting financial information to the full CouncilFull Council on a regular basis.
-It is responsible for the Council's accommodation offices and also for the Council's Risk Management Strategy and for ensuring that its employees are provided with the appropriate contracts, job descriptions and terms and conditions of employment.
+The FERM Committee WG considers the financial matters of the Council including its accounts, audit, annual return, banking, insurance, preparing the budget, and reporting financial information to the Full Council on a regular basis.
+It is responsible for the Council's offices and also for the Council's Risk Management Strategy and for ensuring that its employees are provided with the appropriate contracts, job descriptions and terms and conditions of employment.

-Planning and Transport Committee
+Planning and Transport Committee Working Group